Health Savings Accounts

 - Safety.
 HSA funds are federally insured by the National Credit Union Administration.

-You must have an HSA-qualified “high deductible health plan” and meet other requirements to open and contribute to an HSA.
+You must have an HSA-qualified “high deductible health plan” and meet other requirements to contribute to an HSA.

 For more information about Health Savings Accounts, be sure to read the HSA Frequently Asked Questions.